gabldotink/subtrees/README.md

 To add automated assertions that the integration has not been broken, and then it can also be added to the CI pipeline.

 ### Removing Primitive Types
+Data such as the access token and the savings goal UID are being passed around as strings.
+An improvement would be to refactor these from primitives to structures.
+It stops whole categories of bugs at compile time, such as accidentally switching the order of parameters of the same type.
+I already did something similar with the account UID being refactored to the type `AccountInformation` in `api/accounts/accounts.go`.

 ### More Checking of types